 Although ‘Fitstagram’ pages on social media may make maintaining a consistent fitness routine on top of a full work schedule and social obligations look easy, finding ways to do everything in 24 hours is no simple feat.

-It can feel overwhelming and difficult to try and find time to hit the gym or the yoga mat.
+It can feel overwhelming and difficult to try and find time to hit the gym, the running foot pod or the yoga mat.
 Not to mention how downright unmotivated you can feel if work or home is feeling especially stressful.

 Our team at Network Health regularly confronts the question of how to make time for fitness.
 It’s not an easy question, but based on the success of others, we’ve found some solid strategies that should prove successful.

 Here are six steps to staying on track for your fitness goals during the work week

 You schedule appointments, meetings and family events with your preferred calendar so why not schedule workout time?
 Having this exercise reminder on your calendar will decrease the likelihood that you will skip the commitment you made.
 After only a few weeks, it will feel like an unshakable part of your daily routine.

 If your fitness routine and goals are the towers you’re building, sleep is the deep foundation on which it sits.
 The difference between a good night of sleep and a bad night of sleep can impact your performance over the next few days.
 You read that right – the next few days.
 Creating consistent sleep habits is beneficial and provides the energy and motivation you’ll need to meet and exceed your most ambitious fitness goals.
 Although many view sleep as a last resort, experts recommend scheduling it the same way you do everything else throughout the week – just like your workouts.